 After the Fact Justification for Unauthorized Purchases

-Any purchase that is made outside of the authority delegated by the Chief Procurement Officer is an unauthorized commitment of University funds and may become the personal responsibility of the person making the unauthorized purchase.
+Purchases for goods and services that are made outside of the authority delegated by the Chief Procurement Officer is an unauthorized commitment of University funds and may become the personal responsibility of the person making the unauthorized purchase.
+A Purchase Order (PO) must be executed before the goods and services are ordered to ensure the UC Terms and Conditions are communited to the Suppliers receiving the order.
+Reimbursements are limited to low risk transactions and are defined on the Controllers website; Payment Request Form.

-The Chief Procurement Manager for Berkeley has delegated purchase authority for Low Value purchases to the campus departments up to a limit of $4,999.99 except for the following order types:
+The Chief Procurement Officer for Berkeley has delegated purchase authority for Low Value purchases to the campus departments up to a limit of $10,000.00 except for the following order types.
+All other good and service requests under $10,000.00 are processed by your Regional Team and will require a PO.

 - Services that contain UC protected information; health, personal, or credit card payment data